Bhavesh-Thakur/Amazon-Sales-Report/README.md

 .
 Correct the format of Order Date & Ship Date.

 .
-Check the Data Types For each Columns.
+Check the Data Types For each Column.

 .
 Add extra Column like Month , Year, DeliveryDays & IsValid For better Analysis.